acarolcolombo/website/news/book.md

 Last week was the launch of my book 'The Fable of the Rain'.
 It was an [online event](https://twitter.com/acarolcolombo/status/1565278541465456642?s=20&t=MnEM-RL2NggyLIsGH_8S_w) including cover revelation, voxpop about the book, and link for purchase.
 I couldn´t concentrate on my work that day.
 It isn´t everyday that you launch your first book.

 Yesterday, I got the printed version.
-What an incredible moment to see your ideas becoming real on paper.
+What an incredible moment to see my ideas becoming real on paper.
 Not environmentally friendly but for a children’s book, it is a must.

 [![A box with some copies of the book I wrote](../assets/book.jpg)](https://bit.ly/3RQaFvw)